microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/stripInternal.md

 oneline: "Disable emitting declarations that have `@internal` in their JSDoc comments."
 ---

-Do not emit declarations for code that has an `@internal` annotation in it's JSDoc comment.
+Do not emit declarations for code that has an `@internal` annotation in its JSDoc comment.
 This is an internal compiler option; use at your own risk, because the compiler does not check that the result is valid.
 If you are searching for a tool to handle additional levels of visibility within your `d.ts` files, look at [api-extractor](https://api-extractor.com).